tobbstr/workflow/README.md

 **Important**: Workflow construction is expensive and should happen during service initialization, not inside endpoint handlers.
 Build your workflows once and reuse them across requests.

+**💡 Tip**: Think of workflows like Lego blocks—each step is a reusable piece you can snap together in different combinations.
+Build once, use everywhere.
+Compose them into larger workflows without repetition.
+See: [Workflow Composition](#workflow-composition).

 ```go
 package main